 AI Implementations Fail Because Companies Skip the Diagnostic.
 Here Is the Data.

 A law firm in Georgia, 175 employees across five divisions, wanted to move fast on AI.
 Their leadership had a specific project in mind.
 They had budget.
 They had urgency.
 They wanted to skip the audit and go straight to implementation.
-It's the setup for AI implementation failure in almost every industry.
+It's the setup for AI implementation failure in almost every industry, and it's also the setup that exposes whether your firm has a real diagnostic or just a senior partner with good instincts.

-Instead, we ran the diagnostic first.
+We ran the structured diagnostic.
 During document analysis, their SOP described a client intake process that took "approximately 48 hours from initial contact to file creation."
 During stakeholder interviews, every paralegal said the real number was closer to two weeks.
 That single contradiction, the kind that only surfaces when you cross-reference documents against interviews, exposed a process gap worth six figures in annual operational waste.
 And it would have been completely invisible to the AI implementation team building on top of the documented (and wrong) process.

 Why AI Implementation Failure Starts Long Before the Technology Does